CoderPuppy/sepo/docs/language.md

 ## Assignments

-Some of the atoms may be assigned to: playlists, aliases, files, and the currently playing context.
+Some of the atoms may be assigned to: playlists, aliases, files, the currently playing context, and the user's liked songs.
 These are known as fields.
 Note: There are restrictions on what may be assigned to the currently playing context, it must be a playlist, album or artist.
 A common pattern is assigning to a playlist just before assigning to `playing`, i.e. `playing = test1 = …`

 These take the form of `<atom> = <expression>` like `test1 = 'All Time Low' + 'Hey Monday'`.
 They return what is assigned so can be chained as in `playing = test1 = 'All Time Low' + 'Hey Monday'` (it is right associative).